sarahhcheng/sarahhcheng/README.md

-- 👋 Hi, I’m @sarahhcheng
+- 👋 Hi, I’m Sarah Cheng
 - 👀 I am an incoming second year Business and Computer Science student at UBC
 - 💞️ I’m looking to collaborate on any project ideas!
 - 📫 How to reach me: Email: sarahcheng40@gmail.com